maku2903/PySonataWebAPI/README.md

 Proof of concept, lack of such client and attempt to utilise my current knowledge and experience of working with `Symfonia WebAPI` server.
 Incoming python integration to MS Excel is also an answer.
+Alse, the project has grown so much that I had to start versioning it.

+Please keep in mind that this project is still in `work in progress` stage.

 ## Installation